Exploring a Colorado Cash Dividend

 • Launch Locally

-Rather than launch a program statewide, we also looked at starting up on a county-by-county basis, prioritizing low income counties first.
-Providing the highest dividend of $6,000 per year to children 0-5 for the lowest income counties and scaling up to medium level counties would benefit 45,000 children by the 10 year at a cost of $276M.
+Following the example of RXKids in Michigan, which took a local approach where the lowest income counties are the focus for universal first year of life benefits for households with newborns, we looked at how a similar approach could work in Colorado.
+In one similar approach, providing the highest dividend of $6,000 per year to children 0-5 for the lowest income counties and scaling up to medium level counties would benefit 45,000 children by the 10 year at a cost of $276M.

 Funding a Permanent Dividend